Lisbon–Macau Raid: Stage 14: Karachi to Agra

 Serious problems were encountered on the next stage of the journey.
 Taking off at 06:18 on 7 May, the crew soon encountered a fierce storm and could not maintain a safe altitude.
 After five hours and twenty minutes they were forced to make a rough landing.
 Their plane was damaged though they were unharmed, and local villagers took them to a railway which allowed them to take a train back to Karachi.
-Here they were out up by the Maharajah of the city in his palace.
+Here they were put up by the Maharajah of the city in his palace.
 It was not feasible to repair a plane damaged in such a remote location, so the Patria was abandoned.
 The wreckage of their plane was eventually shipped back to Portugal and its engine is in the collection of the Museu do Ar in Sintra.

 To continue the journey it was decided to buy another aircraft locally.
 The Portuguese consul in Mumbai was eventually able to procure a 1920 de Havilland DH.9A for £4,700 which they named Pátria II.
 The new plane was to be assembled in Lahore, so the crew headed there to continue their journey.
 However because they needed to carry spare parts with them, the plane could only carry two, so Gouveia, who had joined them at Tunis, had to continue the journey by rail.
 The plan was for him to meet Beires and Brito Pais at the end of each of the following stages to undertake maintenance and repairs.